Vampire: Ancient beliefs

 Tales of supernatural beings consuming the blood or flesh of the living have been found in nearly every culture around the world for many centuries.
 The term vampire did not exist in ancient times.
 Blood drinking and similar activities were attributed to demons or spirits who would eat flesh and drink blood; even the devil was considered synonymous with the vampire.
 Almost every culture associates blood drinking with some kind of revenant or demon, or in some cases a deity.
 In India tales of vetālas, ghoulish beings that inhabit corpses, have been compiled in the Baitāl Pacīsī; a prominent story in the Kathāsaritsāgara tells of King Vikramāditya and his nightly quests to capture an elusive one.
 Piśāca, the returned spirits of evil-doers or those who died insane, also bear vampiric attributes.

 The Persians were one of the first civilizations to have tales of blood-drinking demons: creatures attempting to drink blood from men were depicted on excavated pottery shards.
 Ancient Babylonia and Assyria had tales of the mythical Lilitu, synonymous with and giving rise to Lilith (Hebrew לילית) and her daughters the Lilu from Hebrew demonology.
 Lilitu was considered a demon and was often depicted as subsisting on the blood of babies, and estries, female shapeshifting, blood-drinking demons, were said to roam the night among the population, seeking victims.
 According to Sefer Hasidim, estries were creatures created in the twilight hours before God rested.
 An injured estrie could be healed by eating bread and salt given to her by her attacker.

 Greco-Roman mythology described the Empusae, the Lamia, the Mormo and the striges.
 Over time the first two terms became general words to describe witches and demons respectively.
 Empusa was the daughter of the goddess Hecate and was described as a demonic, bronze-footed creature.
 She feasted on blood by transforming into a young woman and seduced men as they slept before drinking their blood.
 The Lamia preyed on young children in their beds at night, sucking their blood, as did the gelloudes or Gello.
 Like the Lamia, the striges feasted on children, but also preyed on adults.
 They were described as having the bodies of crows or birds in general, and were later incorporated into Roman mythology as strix, a kind of nocturnal bird that fed on human flesh and blood.

+In Turkic mythology, an ubır is a vampiric creature characterized by various regional depictions.
+According to legends, individuals heavily steeped in sin and practitioners of black magic transform into ubırs upon their death, taking on a bestial form within their graves.
+Ubırs possess the ability to shape-shift, assuming the forms of both humans and various animals.
+Furthermore, they can seize the soul of a living being and exert control over its body.
+Someone inhabited by a vampire constantly experiences hunger, becoming increasingly aggressive when unable to find sustenance, ultimately resorting to drinking human blood.